 Never one to shy away from a challenge, Jennifer Bradfield is thriving at Mace.
-Based in our Qatar office, Jennifer is part of the project management team working on a major programme that will continue to change the landscape of Doha well into the future.
+Based in our Dubai office, Jennifer is part of the project management team working on the major Expo 2020 programme that will continue to change the landscape of Dubai well into the future.
 And she's not stopping there, having recently turned her hand to learning Arabic too.

 - How did you get in to what you do?

 - I was always interested in physics, art and woodwork at school, so architecture was a natural choice.
 After my bachelor's degree I completed a master's in construction and project management.
-I graduated during the tail end of the recession, so it was a difficult time to find work.
+I graduated during the tail end of the recession so it was a difficult time to find work.
 I ended up working for a company appointed to deliver the Athletes' Village as part of London 2012.
 Mace was my client, and after project handover they approached me to join their team in the Middle East.
-There was no way I was letting the opportunity go, but after all my hard work I ended up missing the Olympics in London as it began just after I'd started in Qatar.
+There was no way I was letting the opportunity go, so I started my Middle East journey in Qatar in 2012 and moved to Dubai in 2017.

 - What do you enjoy most about your current role?